-Fredrik Albritton Jonsson, Associate Professor of History at the University of Chicago, presents his research project, "Fossil Futures: Growth, Energy, and Ideology in Britain at the End of the Holocene 1800-1900," to an interdisciplinary group of scholars, artists, and scientists comprised of fellows, guest faculty, and students.
+Fredrik Albritton Jonsson, Associate Professor of History at the University of Chicago, presents his research project, "Carbon Nation: Learning to Scale with Coal in Victorian Britain," to an interdisciplinary group of scholars, artists, and scientists comprised of fellows, guest faculty, and students.

 If you'd like to attend this event, please contact Carolyn Sherman at firstname.lastname@example.org to confirm space availability.